Help-Protocol/help-station/README.md

 ## User Guide

-A detailed manual on how to perform various operations through the Help Protocol Web App are available on the [official docs site](https://docs.help.protocol.onchain.engineer/user-guide/getting-started).
+A detailed manual on how to perform various operations through the Help Station are available on the [official docs site](https://docs.help.protocol.onchain.engineer/user-guide/getting-started).

 ## Development